Following three attacks on the LGBTQIA+ community, groups condemned the Duterte administration’s flip-flops in loyalty and priorities.

 Human rights lawyers have already stressed that none of these policies prohibits public rallies.

-Rey Valmores-Salinas, spokesperson to LGBTQ+ group Bahaghari and was among the informally named “Pride 20,” said that they were just exercising their rights while also observing proper social distancing protocols.
+Rey Valmores-Salinas, spokesperson to LGBTQIA+ group Bahaghari and was among the informally named “Pride 20,” said that they were just exercising their rights while also observing proper social distancing protocols.

 “Hinuli man kami ngayon, walang pandemiya, walang lockdown, at mas lalong walang mga pasistang baboy ang makapipigil ng pagsinag ng Bahaghari ,” she said, onboard a police vehicle.